saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 Negative
-: Note that the config file in the video may be out of date, and the most up-to date [configuration can be found in the documentation.](https://docs.saucelabs.com/testrunner-toolkit/configuration/xcuitest/).
+: To customize your test, you need to update the `.sauce/config.yml` file.
+See the most up-to-date [configuration in the documentation.](https://docs.saucelabs.com/testrunner-toolkit/configuration/xcuitest/).

 ### Download and Install saucectl

-First, you need to download and install the saucectl Command Line Interface (CLI) that you will use to run Sauce Labs.
+First, you need to download and install the saucectl tools and Command Line Interface (CLI) that you will use to run Sauce Labs.
 This is a part of the Sauce Labs set of tools that allows you to set a configuration location & update the file in your local directory.
-There are several options (https://docs.saucelabs.com/testrunner-toolkit/installation) for installing it, and in this tutorial we will use npm, which means you need to have [NodeJS installed on your machine](https://nodejs.org/en/download/).
+There are several options (https://docs.saucelabs.com/testrunner-toolkit/installation) for installing it, and in this tutorial we will use a `cURL` command

 It also allows you to run commands to run tests locally or remotely on the Sauce Labs platform.